tanishpophale53/Analysis-and-Classification-of-Online-learning-of-students-according-to-Flexibility-Level/README.md

 # Analysis-and-Classification-of-Online-learning-of-students-according-to-Flexibility-Level

+Let say an edtech company wants to start its courses for students and wondering in which mode they should start online or offline?

-In this project, we have done the Flexibility Level Analysis & Classificaton of students encountering during Online Learning.
+So, this project named Flexibility Level Analysis & Classificaton of students encountering during Online Learning can help the company to take a quick decision in selecting of mode of training.

 Flexibility is given as- LOW.
 MODERATE, HIGH